 Northwestern Mutual is ideal for seniors seeking a whole life insurance policy with an accessible cash value plus an accelerated care benefit.
 Convertible term policies are also available for seniors.

 Permanent policyholders can access the cash value of their policies at any time, and Northwestern Mutual also offers an accelerated care benefit rider.
 While the details provided about the rider are vague, the benefit is designed to help pay for potential long-term care costs.
-Up to 90% of the face value of the policy can be accessed in advance if you qualify.
+A large portion of the face value of the policy can be accessed in advance if you qualify.
 There’s also an early pay benefit that you can add, which will allow you to access up to 50% of your death benefit if you are diagnosed with a terminal illness.
 These options aren’t available in all states, but Northwestern Mutual does offer policies nationwide.

 Read our Northwestern Mutual review for more details.